StarRocks/starrocks/docs/table_design/Data_distribution.md

 - How to set the number of buckets at table creation

-  - Method 1: automatically set the number of buckets
+  - Method 1: automatically set the number of buckets(recommended)
+    - Table configured with hash bucketing

       Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.

       Example:

       ```SQL
       CREATE TABLE site_access(
           site_id INT DEFAULT '10',
           city_code SMALLINT,
           user_name VARCHAR(32) DEFAULT '',
           pv BIGINT SUM DEFAULT '0'
       )
       AGGREGATE KEY(site_id, city_code, user_name)
       DISTRIBUTED BY HASH(site_id,city_code); -- do not need to set the number of buckets
       ```

-    To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` is set to `TRUE`.
       After a table is created, you can execute [SHOW CREATE TABLE](../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20VIEW.md) to view the bucket number automatically set by StarRocks.

       > **NOTICE**
       >
       > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the Method 2.

+    - Table configured with random bucketing

+      Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.
+Since v3.2.0, StarRocks optimizes the logic for automatically setting the number of buckets.
+After creating a table, StarRocks increases the number of buckets in a partitions **dynamically and accordingly**, based on cluster capacity and the volume of loaded data. so it not only provide more convenience for users, but also improves performance when data is loaded in a bulk or high-frequenct manner. <!--To further adjust the number of buckets, you can modify the system variable [`pipeline_dop`](../reference/System_variable#pipeline_dop) and the table property `max_mutable_partition_num` based on the logic???-->

+      After a table is created, you can execute [SHOW CREATE TABLE](../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20VIEW.md) to view each partition's bucket number for currently set by StarRocks.

   - Method 2: manually set the number of buckets